canlabluc/psd-slope-rs-gng/docs/protocol-rs-data.md

 - Check that segments that have been marked clean in the .evt file are sitting inside of a trial.
 In other words, that there are no segments of data marked as clean inside intertrial periods.

 # Issues with data
 The following subjects had strange .evt files that required further inspection.
+These are located at:
+- data/rs/full/evt/{clean/,raw/}

 ### 112118266.evt
 Contains only 4 full trials: two closed and two open, in the `OCCO` sequence.
 It seems the event file got cut off in the middle of the 5th trial.
+Prior to processing, this trial was removed from the clean data.

 ### 120127123.evt
 Contains only 7 full trials.
 This subject is missing the very first `O` trial.